 However, if you hope to enter a field requiring calculus, then you should know the reality of what you face.

-Any company that might hire you already has a $350 computer program or handheld app that can differentiate and integrate functions faster and more accurately than you ever will!
+Any company that might hire you already has a $350 computer program or handheld app, or even worse, free access to Wolfram Alpha, that can solve equations, simplify, differentiate, and integrate functions faster and more accurately than you ever will!

-In other words, if all you can do is procedural calculus, you will lose to this computer program.
+In other words, if all you know is procedural calculus, you will lose to this computer program.

 On the other hand:

-Each of the above requires a human who understands how to conceptualize situations and create mathematical models of them.
-They require a human who understands the calculus well enough to justify and explain the solution he or she creates using this computer program.
+Each of the above requires a human who can conceptualize situations and model them mathematically.
+Each requires a human who understands the calculus well enough to justify and explain the solution he or she creates using this computer program.

 These are our aims: